My favourite books 2020

 “Mind Without Fear”, by Rajat Gupta.

-Gupta is the former head of McKinsey & Company and he was indicted for insider trading.
+Gupta is the former head of McKinsey & Company (my employer at the time of writing) and he was indicted for insider trading.
 He wrote this memoir in which he argues for his innocence.

 He tells a fascinating story of his origins in India and his rise through the firm.
 He didn’t take out clients to fancy alcoholic dinners and didn’t play golf, but instead invited them home for his wife’s home-cooked Indian food.
 His colleagues once wrote down the following “Eight Laws of Rajat Gupta” for him: